Sparebanken Sør

-Sparebanken Sør was a savings bank based in Kristiansand, Norway.
-Sparebanken Sør´s main market was located in the counties of Agder, Telemark and Rogaland.
+Sparebanken Sør was a Norwegian banking and financial services group based in Kristiansand, Norway.
+The savings bank main market was located in the counties of Agder, Telemark and Rogaland.

 There were 31 branches in this district serving the customers.
 The internet and mobile banking services are among the most modern in Norway.
 Sparebanken Sør was an independent savings bank with total assets of BNOK 90, and 500 man-years as of 1 January 2014.

 The bank's main products were savings, loans and domestic and international payment services.
 In cooperation with other savings banks, Sparebanken Sør owned companies for insurance, securities and leasing/factoring, and the bank sold their products.

 Sparebanken Sør was regulated by the Financial Supervisory Authority of Norway (Finanstilsynet).